 Welding is not only a specialized skill, it is a career that serves an array of industries and is used in various different ways.
 Welders need to be up to date with the latest technologies, welding training, and equipment to provide a reliable and outstanding service.

-Our welding certification program emphasizes the development of real hands-on skills in layout and fitting.
+Our welding technology program emphasizes the development of real hands-on skills in layout and fitting.
 Students also take advantage of Penn Commercial’s on-site, modern welding facility.

 Our goal is to prepare individuals for employment in the field of welding through extensive exposure to welding practices and principles that build the potential for a rewarding career in a variety of industries.